charanzrapeti/eslab-task2/docs/source/scheduling_algorithms.md

 #### Execution Times

-- The algorithm iterates over the **schedule list** and for each task, the start time is the earliest possible time determined by the nodes' availability and the completion of its dependent tasks.
+- For each task in the schedule list, the algorithm assigns the earliest feasible start time considering node availability and predecessor completion.
-- Task end times are calculated using the Worst-Case Execution Time (WCET) of the task.
-If a task's end time exceeds its deadline, it is flagged as a missed deadline, and all its successors are excluded from scheduling to preserve dependency correctness.
+- Task end times are calculated based on the Worst-Case Execution Time (WCET).
+- If a task's end time exceeds its deadline, it is flagged as a missed deadline, and all its successors are excluded from scheduling.

 #### Handling Concurrent Execution

-- Multiple tasks that are independent of each other should be scheduled for execution concurrently on different nodes.
+- Multiple independent tasks that are eligible for concurrent execution should be scheduled in parallel across different nodes, based on node availability.

 ### Example